 The beaches are an obvious kid-friendly top spot.
 Add to that the multitude of other child-friendly activities—museums, a fanciful castle, a Renaissance villa, a spring-fed pool, animal parks—that make Miami an amazing spot to enjoy a family vacation.

-There is so much to do, that you might even consider buying a Go Miami Card, which can save you up to half off of the gate prices.
+There is so much to do, that you might even consider buying a Go Miami Card which can save you up to half off of many of the gate prices.

 Zoo Miami is fast becoming one of the best zoos in the nation.
 Its climate allows it to keep a wide variety of animals from Asia, Australia, and Africa like no other zoo in the country.
 One of the first free-range zoos in the country, the exhibits are entirely cageless.
 Animals are grouped according to their geographic territory and animals that live together peacefully in the wild are placed in exhibits together.